-By Marian Nichols and Mark Gutglueck
+By Mark Gutglueck

 Next Monday at the Upland City Council’s August 12 meeting, on display will be the degree to which the sweeping change Upland experienced with the 2018 election cycle will or will not impact a crucial element of governance in the 74,000 population city.
 With three of the council’s five positions filled with different office holders than this time last year, two appointments to the city’s seven-member planning commission will be made.
 The council is scheduled to ratify the two appointees arrived at by a selection committee, one of which is the reappointment of a member who has now served two terms.
 In addition, the council will make a determination if the planning commission’s long-serving chairman, whose current term does not expire for two years, should be allowed to remain in the leadership role his colleagues on the panel believe he merits.